 Testing the Installation

-On the left side of the screen is a list of services currently running with their status information.
-All the services should be running with Good Health.
+What you see is a list of services currently running with their status information alongside.
+All your services should be running with Good Health.
 You can click on each service to view more detailed information about each service.
 You can also test your installation by either checking each Host's heartbeats, running a MapReduce job, or interacting with your cluster by running an existing Hue application.

 Checking Host Heartbeats